rosama74/HW-Savers-LLP/README.md

 ## Problem Statement
 While researching, she found a raw dataset of over 30k datapoints (Raw_Skills_Dataset.csv) which contain technical skills and a lot of jargon mixed in.
 Can you help her develop a code that can clean this dataset and extract Technical (Hard) skills?

+## Know a bit more
+What does technical skill mean?
+Technical skills are demonstrable and quantifiable skills.
+They can be tested to prove their capacity in each hard skill an individual possesses.
+Sounded like blah, blah?
+We know, because it's much more difficult to explain this theoretically so how about we show what it means.
+We have attached some 900 random examples of technical skills (Example_Technical_Skills.csv), go through them to understand the pattern and sequence.

+## What do we need from you?
+A couple of things, please:
+- GitHub link for the Code you have written.
+- A step-by-step document or presentation to describe your approach.